Aim for one of the half-moon booths; you’ll both get to sit on the supple banquette and have views across the room.

 Like an artist who can now command a fair price for his paintings, but still loves his Doc Martens all the same.

 The Dining Room is a real treat for the eye, sporting an ornate arched ceiling with a glass roof, a spiral chandelier, blue leather banquettes and a polished parquet floor.
 It also feels roomy thanks to its unusual layout – the majority of tables hug the walls, leaving the middle of the room free bar an S-shaped booth that snakes through it.
 The menu mingles the best of British cuisine with a little continental panache: start with the Bloody Mary-cured salmon or English pea and girolle mushroom risotto, follow with the grilled Dover sole or dry-aged Hereford steak frites.
-The Backroom is more casual, designed to feel like an extension of the main bar.
-Dine deli-style at the marble counter or order a sharing dish fresh from the wood-fired oven.
+Bernie's is more casual, named after Legendary Club manager Bernie Katz you can dine deli-style at the marble counter or order a sharing dish fresh from the wood-fired oven.
 You’ll be dining in good company no matter who’s at the next table, as the walls are decked with works by some of Britain’s biggest contemporary artists.
+Naturally, in such an exclusive enclave, you must have a booking to enter the restaurants, even if you're staying, so secure a seat to avoid disappointment.

-You can order anything from any menu while the restaurants and bar are open.
+You can order any thing from the Club Menu while the Restaurants are open.